Paul Ryan calls to 'cleanse' the FBI, backs surveillance memo release

 Last week, a top Justice Department official urged House Intelligence Chairman Devin Nunes not to release the memo, saying it would be “extraordinarily reckless” and could harm national security and ongoing investigations.

-On Sunday, FBI Director Christopher Wray went to the Capitol on Sunday to view the four-page memo, sources told Fox News.
+On Sunday, FBI Director Christopher Wray went to the Capitol to view the four-page memo, sources told Fox News.

 Republicans have suggested the memo addresses whether the FBI relied at least in part on the unverified anti-Trump dossier -- paid for partially by Democrats and the Clinton campaign during the 2016 presidential election -- to apply for a surveillance warrant, purportedly on then-Trump adviser Carter Page.
 This would have been under the leadership of James Comey.